tedmoore/schelp2/docs/Classes/EnvelopeView.md

 ### `metaAction`
  The action object evaluated whenever the user moves a node while the Ctrl key is pressed.
 ### `defaultKeyDownAction`
  Implements the default behavior on key presses.
 The default behavior is defined in the C++ implementation of the view instead of this method.
-See [View#Key and mouse event processing](../Classes/View.md#key-and-mouse-event-processing) for explanation of how to override the behavior.
+See [View / Key and mouse event processing ](../Classes/View.md#key-and-mouse-event-processing) for explanation of how to override the behavior.

 ### Drag and drop
 ### `defaultGetDrag`